 Can you really retire early?
 Yes, you can, but it takes a lot of hard work and discipline to first plan a strategy and then stick to it.
-There are a bunch of early retirement bloggers out there and although they share a lot of solid nuggets of information, it only takes one error to completely derail your plans.
+There are a bunch of early retirement bloggers out there and although they share a lot of solid nuggets of information, most of them ignore a lot of valuable information that you need in order to have financial confidence during your early retirement.
 I will outline what it takes to retire early and a few common landmines to watch out for on your path to early retirement.

 Retire Early or Financial Independence